Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

+\ems{The proposed solution uses a synchronous mechanism for object recycling, which we propose in Section~\ref{sec:bck} using a \emph{synchronous} RCCs service, such as BDH.
+That is, whenever an asynchronous consensus object has completed its task, the synchronous recycling mechanism re-initializes the object's state together with the associated instance of an RCCs service{---this synchronous re-initialization facilitates the use of the single instance object in a self-stabilizing manner.}} As we explain in sections~\ref{sec:initialization} and~\ref{sec:assumptionEasy}, this \ems{simplifies} the correctness proof since it implies that recovery from transient-faults depends only on the completion of all operations after the occurrence of the last transient fault.

+{A straightforward extension can further mitigate the effect of the synchronization imposed by the recycling mechanism via the recycling of a predefined number of asynchronous objects at a time (Section~\ref{sec:recyclableVar}).
+This way, the communication-intensive components remain asynchronous and synchronization occurs less often.}

+\emsB{We point out another (challenging) extension that can be the subject of future work.} Canetti and Rabin~\cite[Section 8]{DBLP:conf/stoc/CanettiR93} present an asynchronous (non-self-stabilizing) version (and matching implementation) of the synchronous requirements above.
+The proposed solution could further increase the degree of asynchrony by using a self-stabilizing variation of Canetti and Rabin.
+This would allow to assume that each asynchronous consensus object has its own instance of an \emph{asynchronous} RCCs service, such as the one by Canetti and Rabin~\cite[Section 8]{DBLP:conf/stoc/CanettiR93}.

-\Subsection{Our contribution} We present a fundamental module for dependable distributed systems: a loosely-self-stabilizing asynchronous algorithm for binary consensus for message-passing systems that are prone to Byzantine node failures.
-We obtain this new loosely-self-stabilizing algorithm via a transformation of the non-self-stabilizing probabilistic MMR algorithm by Mostéfaoui, Moumen, and Raynal~\cite{DBLP:conf/podc/MostefaouiMR14} for asynchronous message-passing systems.
-MMR assumes that $t < n/3$ and terminates within $O(1)$ expected time, where $t$ is the number of faulty nodes and $n$ is the total number of nodes.
+\Subsection{Our contribution} We present a fundamental module for dependable distributed systems: a loosely-self-stabilizing asynchronous binary consensus algorithm for message-passing systems that are prone to Byzantine process failures.
+We obtain this new loosely-self-stabilizing algorithm via a transformation of the non-self-stabilizing probabilistic MMR algorithm by Mostéfaoui, Moumen, and Raynal~\cite{DBLP:conf/podc/MostefaouiMR14} for the $\mathsf{BAMP_{n,t}[\mathit{-}FC, t < n/3,RCCs]}$ model.
+MMR assumes that $t < n/3$ and completes within $O(1)$ expected time, where $t$ is the number of faulty processes and $n$ is the total number of processes.
 The proposed algorithm preserves these elegant properties of MMR.

 In order to bound the amount of memory required to implement MMR (and our variation of MMR), we use $M \in \mathbb{Z}^+$ as a bound on the number of rounds.
 This implies that with a probability in $\bigO(2^{-M})$ the safety requirement of Definition~\ref{def:consensus} can be violated.
 However, as we clarify (Remark~\ref{thm:pratSafe}), by selecting a sufficiently large value of $M$, the risk of violating the safety requirements becomes negligible at affordable costs.